Comprehensive Pet Dental Care From Our Veterinary Dentists

 Don't hesitate to get in touch with our veterinary staff if you have any questions about cat teeth cleaning or cat dental health, then please contact our veterinary staff.
 We can offer you our expert advice and provide you with a list of helpful veterinary resources.

 Dental Surgery for Dogs and Cats

 At the Phoenix Veterinary Center, we have the ability and resources to provide pet owners with better solutions to treat a variety of dental conditions to make sure your pet has a healthy mouth.
 Our veterinary staff combines state-of-the-art tools and technology with our expertise in veterinary dental surgery.

 If your dog or cat requires dental surgery, then you can rest assured knowing we have the skills required to create and execute a custom treatment plan designed with a safe and quick recovery in mind.

 Contact us today if your pet is in need of veterinary dental surgery near Phoenix, Arizona and the surrounding areas.
 We can assist you in all your pet's dental needs and guide you and your pet throughout each phase of the surgery and recovery process.

 Compassionate Dog Dental Care

 Now that we have described the worst possible scenarios about your pet’s teeth, the good news is that it is all preventable.
 At the Phoenix Veterinary Center, we believe that preventative care for your dog’s teeth is the best medicine.

 When your dog’s breath takes a turn for the worse, it could be an indicator that it is having oral issues.
 We can provide a thorough examination of its mouth to help us determine if a dog teeth cleaning is necessary.
 This will also give us the opportunity to speak with you about the best ways to prevent periodontal disease.

-If we find that tooth extraction is necessary, then Dr. Emily Baldwin is skilled in oral surgery, including complicated tooth extractions and flap procedures to prevent open sockets.
-She is passionate about preventative care and offers compassionate dog dental care to all her patients.
+If we find that tooth extraction is necessary, then Dr. Evan Ware is skilled in oral surgery, including complicated tooth extractions and flap procedures to prevent open sockets.
+He is passionate about preventative care and offers compassionate dog dental care to all her patients.